Links, tools and gadgets

 One of Mireault's solo art jobs with writer Matt Wagner on Wagner's signature character Grendel, as reprinted in GRENDEL OMNIBUS #1 [2012] (originally published in 1998).
 Entertaining story about Hunter Rose, the one true Grendel.

 Another science non-fiction collaboration with Jim Ottaviani, this one some vignettes on the life of Richard Feynman in his days on the Manhattan Project published as TWO-FISTED SCIENCE - SAFECRACKER [1997], also included in TWO-FISTED SCIENCE [1997].
-This is where I first heard of Feynman, and inspired me to read several of his books,
+This is where I first heard of Feynman, and inspired me to read several of his books, which ended up being very helpful to me at that point in my life.

 Doug Murray wrote this anthology series of tales of winners of the Medal of Honor.
 For MEDAL OF HONOR #3 [1994] Mireault draws "The Andrews Raid", a daring 1862 operation during the Slaveholders' Rebellion which resulted in the awarding of the very first Medals of Honor by Abraham Lincoln.
 Very energetic telling of the story (which was also dramatized as film THE GREAT LOCOMOTIVE CHASE [1956]).